amonn3/tubetaker/README.md

 # TubeTaker

-Um script Python simples para baixar vídeos do YouTube em 720p.
+A simple Python script to download YouTube videos in 720p.

-## Requisitos
+## Requirements
 - Python 3.9+
 - yt-dlp
 - ffmpeg

-## Instalação
+## Installation

 bash

-## Como usar
+## How to use
 python3 youtube_downloader.py

-## Características
+## Features
-- Download de vídeos em 720p
+- Downloads videos in 720p
-- Salva automaticamente na pasta Downloads
+- Automatically saves to Downloads folder
-- Gera arquivo MP4 único com áudio e vídeo
+- Generates a single MP4 file with audio and video